-- Waltham – Waltham were established in 1850 and are well-known for their innovative techniques in mass pocket watch production.
+- Waltham – Waltham was established in 1850 and is well-known for its innovative techniques in mass pocket watch production.
 Their most famous timepiece is the Waltham Traveller.

-- Tissot – Established in 1853, Tissot are known for affordable Swiss-made watches.
+- Tissot – Established in 1853, Tissot is known for affordable Swiss-made watches.
 They are firm favourites amongst collectors.

-- Smiths – Known for their S. Smith signature on the dial, Smiths were founded in 1851, and primarily specialised in military and pocket watches.
+- Smiths – Known for their S. Smith signature on the dial, Smiths was founded in 1851, and primarily specialised in military and pocket watches.

 - Omega – Swiss-made Omega watches were founded in 1848 and can fetch significant sums.

-- Longines – Founded in Switzerland in 1832, Longines are known for their winged hourglass logo – the oldest registered trademark still active today.
+- Longines – Founded in Switzerland in 1832, Longines is known for its winged hourglass logo – the oldest registered trademark still active today.

 - Rolex – Established as Wilsdorf and Davis in 1905, the brand became Rolex in 1908.
 In 2018, Rolex was ranked Forbes’ 71st most valuable brand.